monkeyman192/pyMHF/README.md

 *pyMHF* contains a number of important features to make creatting a modding library as easy as possible:

+## Using *pyMHF*

+*pyMHF* has a number of command line arguments to make running it easier.
+The main way to run *pyMHF* is by calling it like so:

+`python -m pymhf run <module>`

+Where `<module>` can either be the name of any library using *pyMHF*, the absolute or relative path to a folder which contains a `pyproject.toml` file (this method is often used for local development of libraries), or even the absolute or relative path to a single-file mod.

+*pyMHF* also has a `config` mode which allows you to override the default values which are provided by the `pymhf.toml` file as part of a library.

+This configuration is done by running

+`python -m pymhf config <module>`

+For all possible options, see `pymhf --help`.

 ### Simple hooking

 To create a hook, the following pieces of information are required: